hpc2n/intro-linux/docs/data.md

 !!!
 Hint

     Try out some of these examples.
 You can use the contents of the tarball <a href="../patterns.tar.gz">patterns.tar.gz</a> to play with.
-(Right-click and save to download. <code>tar zxvf patterns.tar.gz</code> to unpack.
+Right-click and save to download, or right-click and copy the url, then do ``wget THE-URL-YOU-COPIED`` in a terminal window to download it there.
+Then do <code>tar -zxvf patterns.tar.gz</code> to unpack.

 #### grep

 This command searches for patterns in text files.
+FILE is the name of whatever file you want to look at.
+The file ``fil.txt`` is a good option here if you want to test.

 !!!
 Example "Find the pattern 'word' in FILE"

     ```bash
-    grep ’word’ FILE
+    grep 'word' FILE
     ```

 !!!
 Example "Find the pattern 'word' recursively under the directory path/to/dir"

     ```bash
-    grep -rine ’word’ path/to/dir
+    grep -rine 'word' path/to/dir
     ```

+!!!
+Exercise "Try finding the pattern ``string`` in file.txt"

+    Download <a href="https://raw.githubusercontent.com/hpc2n/intro-linux/main/docs/file.txt">file.txt</a> here (not the same as fil.txt above).

 #### awk